Latest from Stephen

 Now, as your MP, I fight for everyday people and our communities, because I refuse corporate donations and I’m not beholden to their interests.

-- Tackling the climate crisis head on by fighting for 100% renewable energy by 2030, manufacturing renewables in Australia, investing in public transport and high speed rail.
+- Tackling the climate crisis with 100% renewable energy by 2030, rebooting QLD manufacturing with solar panels, wind turbines, and green steel, and investing in public transport and high speed rail.

-- Getting money out of politics - banning corporate donations to political parties and establishing a Federal Corruption Watchdog to hold our politicians to account.
+- Getting corporate money out of politics by banning corporate donations and establishing a gold standard Federal ICAC to hold politicians to account.